Luisa Barrera

 Juan Carlos Martinez Mori

-Carlos Martínez, an Ecuadorian engineer turned mathematician, is a first-year PPFP Fellow.
-He is a Schmidt Science Fellow and a President’s Postdoctoral Fellow at the H. Milton Stewart School of Industrial and Systems Engineering (ISYE).
-He obtained his PhD in Applied Mathematics from Cornell University and his BSc in Civil Engineering from the University of Illinois at Urbana-Champaign.
+Carlos Martínez, an Ecuadorian engineer-turned-mathematician, is a first-year PPFP Fellow.
+He is a Schmidt Science Fellow and a President’s Postdoctoral Fellow in the H. Milton Stewart School of Industrial and Systems Engineering.
+He obtained his Ph.D. in Applied Mathematics from Cornell University and his B.Sc. in Civil Engineering from the University of Illinois at Urbana-Champaign.
 Prior to joining Georgia Tech, he visited the Simons Laufer Mathematical Sciences Institute as a Postdoctoral Fellow for the Fall 2023 program on Algorithms, Fairness, and Equity.

 Darius Carter